borg286/minecraft2/README.md

 ### Armor Up: Chestplate

 The nether is more dangerous than you're used to.
-Gouls, blazes outside fortresses, highly explosive creepers.
+Ghouls, blazes outside fortresses, highly explosive creepers.
 Prepare with some armor.
 Here are some good materials to use for a chestplate.
 Be sure to take your slime boots, slimesling and hang glider if you have one.

 * Lapis Lazuli[MekanismTools](5)